-The bill amends and reenacts section 29A-3-11 of the Code of West Virginia, focusing on the submission process for legislative rules by agencies.
+The bill amends and reenacts section 29A-3-11 of the Code of West Virginia, focusing on the submission process for legislative rules by state agencies.
 It establishes new requirements for the information that must be included when a proposed legislative rule is submitted to the Legislative Rule-Making Review Committee.
 Key additions include a detailed statement of the economic impact of the rule on the state and its residents, considering factors such as regulatory costs, business competitiveness, job creation, and compliance costs.
 The bill also mandates that the committee identify whether the agency met statutory requirements during the submission process.

 Statutes affected: